Earned Value Management

 Contractor Reporting of BCWS

 A contractor usually reports the Budgeted Cost or Work Performed (BCWP) on all work packages completed for a project.
-The BCWP is then compared to BCWS to determine if the project is behind or ahead of where it’s projected to be.
-If the contractor has not completed all the scheduled work packages to time, then the BCWP will be less than the BCWS.
+The BCWP is then compared to BCWS to determine if the project is behind or ahead of its projected trajectory.
+If the contractor has not completed all the scheduled work packages on time, then the BCWP will be less than the BCWS.

 A contractor also reports the cumulative Actual Cost of Work Performed (ACWP) for the work packages that have been completed.
 The difference between the BCWP and the ACWP is the Cost Variance (CV).
-If the actual costs at time now (i.e., ACWP) are higher than the earned value at time now (i.e., BCWP), we know that the contractor is currently overrunning cost and that the contractor’s Estimate at Completion (EAC) may be higher than the Budget at Completion (BAC).
+Suppose the actual costs at a time now (i.e., ACWP) are higher than the earned value at a time now (i.e., BCWP).
+In that case, we know that the contractor is currently overrunning cost and that the contractor’s Estimate at Completion (EAC) may be higher than the Budget at Completion (BAC).

 Benefits of Budget Cost of Work Scheduled (BCWS) for any Project Team are: